-Although Los Angeles is a popular destination for tourists of all ages, teenagers especially will find the City of Angels full of exciting activities, adventures, and events.
+Although Los Angeles is a popular destination for tourists of all ages, teenagers will especially find the City of Angels full of exciting activities, adventures, and events.
 Whether your teen is a bookworm, an outdoor adventurer, or a shopaholic, there's something for everyone in this southern California city.

 From visiting one of the many theme and amusement parks in the Los Angeles area to going horseback riding in the mountains just outside the city, you're sure to find something to add to your itinerary.